-x A numeric matrix-like object of counts, where rows are genes and columns are cells.
-Alternatively, a SingleCellExperiment object containing such a matrix. sizes A numeric vector of pool sizes, i.e., number of cells per pool. clusters An optional factor specifying which cells belong to which cluster, for deconvolution within clusters. ref.clust A level of clusters to be used as the reference cluster for inter-cluster normalization. max.cluster.si ze An integer scalar specifying the maximum number of cells in each cluster. positive A logical scalar indicating whether linear inverse models should be used to enforce positive estimates. scaling A numeric scalar containing scaling factors to adjust the counts prior to computing size factors. min.mean A numeric scalar specifying the minimum (library size-adjusted) average count of genes to be used for normalization. subset.row See ?"scran-gene-selection".
+X A numeric matrix-like object of counts, where rows are genes and columns are cells.
+Alternatively, a SingleCellExperiment object containing such a matrix. sizes A numeric vector of pool sizes, i.e., number of cells per pool. clusters An optional factor specifying which cells belong to which cluster, for deconvolution within clusters. ref.clust A level of clusters to be used as the reference cluster for inter-cluster normalization. max.cluster.size positive A logical scalar indicating whether linear inverse models should be used to enforce positive estimates. scaling A numeric scalar containing scaling factors to adjust the counts prior to computing size factors. min.mean A numeric scalar specifying the minimum (library size-adjusted) average count of genes to be used for normalization. subset.row See ?"scran-gene-selection".
 BPPARAM A BiocParallelParam object specifying whether and how clusters should be processed in parallel.
+Additional arguments to pass to computeSumFactors, ANY-method. assay.type A string specifying which assay values to use, e.g., "counts" or "logcounts". get.spikes See ?"scran-gene-selection". sf.out A logical scalar indicating whether only size factors should be returned.